- Stu WØSTU

-- N-Connector – The N-connector has excellent performance in the UHF range, although it is rarely found at the coax connect point on transceivers.
+N-Connector – The N-connector has excellent performance into the UHF range, although it is rarely found at the coax connect point on transceivers.
 The N-connector offers better protection against water intrusion than the PL259.

-- SMA Connector – The small SMA connector is very popular on modern HTs, and it offers very good performance in the UHF range.
+SMA Connector – The small SMA connector is very popular on modern HTs, and it offers very good performance into the UHF range and higher frequencies.
 It is comfortably coupled with even the smallest diameter cables.

 Adapters: Converting from one connector type to another can be done with adapters.
 Almost every conceivable combination is available as single adapters or as short cables with differing connectors on opposite ends.
 A common adapter is PL259 / SMA combination.
 With this connector you can readily attach a home antenna system to an HT radio that uses the SMA connector, or dispense with the adapter to connect the PL259 feedline connector into a base station transceiver.
 Barrel connectors are also useful for extending a cable’s length or connecting two male-type connectors via a dual-female barrel.